ssec/sift/doc/source/configuration-logging.rst

 .. rubric:: Footnotes

 .. [#abspath] Accepting a relative path could lead to stray log files in every
-	      directory which is current when MTG-SIFT is started.
+	      directory which is current when SIFT is started.